DavidBjorkberg/FrameByFrameDebuggerDocs/readme.md

 This plugin has two main components: the root frame and the actor frame.

 1. **Root Frame**
-   - Stores global variables that you want to track, such as DeltaTime.
+   - Stores any global variables that you want to track, such as DeltaTime.

 2. **Actor Frame**
    - Stores variables specific to individual actors.
 By creating an actor frame, the actor is rendered in the debug scene.
 You can then select the actor to view its properties at any time.